infinum/accessibility-mobile-standards/docs/guidelines/platforms/ios/guideline_understandable_ios.md

 ### Consistent Navigation (WCAG 3.2.3 - Level AA)

-For users is important to have a consistent navigation experience throughout the app.
+For users, it is important to have a consistent navigation experience throughout the app.
 With that satisfied, users can easily predict where they are and where they can go next.

 > This technique covers point *3.2.3 Consistent Navigation - Level AA of the WCAG standard.*